 For additional information, please visit Columbia College's Bookstore

 page.
 Columbia College Bookstore is the textbook vendor for students of Day Campus, Evening Campus, and Graduate Studies at the main campus in Columbia, MO.
 MBS Direct is the textbook vendor for students taking undergraduate and graduate courses through the Online Campus and for the Nationwide locations.
 On the main campus bookstore page, be sure to read information regarding renting textbooks and textbook buyback programs.

 The Evaluations Department evaluates transcripts and other transfer documents to determine transfer equivalencies and possible academic credit.
 Please click on the following links for information about transfer credit policies, articulation agreements, and resources.

 Students in the day program are required to submit a completed Columbia College Medical History form and show proof of two vaccinations for measles, mumps, and rubella (MMR).
-Failure to submit these documents to Health Services will prevent students from registering for subsequent semesters.
-For more information, contact Health Services at (573) 875-7432.
-Completed forms may be faxed to Health Services at (573) 876-4456.
+Failure to submit these documents to Student Health Services will prevent students from registering for subsequent semesters.
+For more information, please contact Student Health Services at (573) 875-7432.
+Completed forms may be faxed to Student Health Services at (573) 876-4456.
 Please visit Columbia College's Student Health page.

 Information on voter registration in your state can be found at the Election Assistance Commission website or visit Columbia College's Voter Registration page.